TheNotary/lmpm/README.md

 5. Create new Pull Request

 Also, learn how to create your own scripts.
-Maybe I'll build a script search engine *eyes widen in excitement* some day!
+Maybe I'll build a script search engine *eyes widen in excitement*!